LyuboslavKrastev/Certificates/README.md

 # Certificates
-Certificates I have acquired from SoftUni
+Certificates I have acquired during my education at SoftUni.